 Originating ports shall guarantee MIN_PACKET_SEPARATION time between the clocked data of any two concatenated packets.
-Clock frequency and phase differences may cause a smaller separation at repeating ports.
+Clock frequency and phase differences may cause a smaller separation at repeating ports, but in no case shall the minimum packet separation be less than the sum of CONCATENATION_PREFIX_TIME, SPEED_SIGNAL_LENGTH and DATA_PREFIX_HOLD.
 After the end of clocked data for the previous packet, a transmitting port shall guarantee a delay of CONCATENATION_PREFIX_TIME before signalling the speed of the next packet.
 The requirements for SPEED_SIGNAL_LENGTH and DATA_PREFIX_HOLD are the same as for start of packet transmission.